alekhyakummitha/alekhyakummitha/README.md

 </p>

 ---

-##🚀 About Me
+## 🚀 About Me

 - 🎓 Master's in Computer Science (GPA: **3.9/4.0**)
 - 💼 Former Database Administrator with experience in SQL and MongoDB
 - 🤖 Passionate about AI, Machine Learning, Software Engineering, and Data-Driven Solutions
 - 🌱 Currently building real-world software projects and expanding my GitHub portfolio
-- 📚 Always learning new technologies and best engineering practices
+- 📚 Always learning new technologies and software engineering best practices

 ---